Skip to Content

 4. Self-promoting

-Spiritual gifts are endowments given by God to His people for accomplishing His purpose on earth.
+Spiritual gifts are endowments given to the follower of Jesus by God for accomplishing His purpose on earth.
 Spiritual gifts are given for the glory of God.

 Picture of dove for post Spiritual gifts: what they are, identifying and using yours